protoxpire0/dotfiles/README.md

 - ripgrep
 - fasd
 - base16
+- surfraw

 #### Arch Linux

 - i3-gap
 - rofi
 - polybar
 - feh
+- compton

 ## Changes to make
 - polybar customization
 - Complete install.sh script for both OSX and linux
 - fzf + ripgrep
+- surfraw

 ## Changes to consider
 - Change zplug to other zsh plugin managers

+## Settings not in dotfiles, that should be added
+- Chrome Arc Dark theme
+-